Blackletter is a live 3D film, generated in real time and aligned to the live performance of its score. View a 2D exceprt here

-Asked us to reflect upon the life and legacy of Martin Luther, the obscure German monk who came out of seemingly nowhere to challenge the absolute authority of the Vatican, his word blazing across northern Europe at what we’d now call viral speed, thanks to his intuitive mastery of Gutenberg’s new printing press technology.
+Under an endowed commission from the University of Chicago, we were asked to reflect upon the life and legacy of Martin Luther — the obscure German monk who came out of seemingly nowhere to challenge the absolute authority of the Vatican.
+His word blazed across northern Europe at what we’d now call viral speed, thanks to his intuitive mastery of Gutenberg’s new printing press technology.

 To explore the parallels and disparities between the media revolutions of Luther’s time and of our own (neural net AI unleashing a potential infinity of unauthored images and texts), we thought to inject Luther’s pronouncements on women into the black box of AI image generation.
 These words expressed the misogyny that runs through much of scripture, though expressed more brutally with Luther’s usual graphic force: his earthy metaphors often verge on obscenity, like those of his earlier vituperation of the papacy.
 Yet these words were spoken by the same man who not only encouraged priests to take wives and start families, but who set them a good example by doing so himself — wedding and bedding a former nun and soon siring six children.
 He had words for these pleasures too.